johanix/draft-johani-dnsop-transport-signaling/draft-johani-dnsop-transport-signaling-02.md

-3. **SVCB not present in Answer:** If the SVCB record is present in the Answer section (because it was explicitly queried for), then it does not have to be included again in the Additional section, regardless of whether the resolver has set the OTS Option or not.
+3. **SVCB not present in Answer:** If the SVCB record is present in the Answer section (because it was explicitly queried for), then it does not have to be included again in the Additional section, regardless of whether the resolver has set the DTS Option or not.

 ## 5.2.
 Multiple Server Identities